dougbutner/web-4/README.md

 Notable differences in M

-# Roadmap to Web 4
+# Roadmap to Web 4 Reality

+**Phase One**
 Implementing time tokens

-Incorporating federated systems
+Individuality for Time Tokrns  decentralized options like Civic to

 developing biocryptography standards